arjun6610/interviews/README.md

 ![Alt text](/images/bucketsort.png?raw=true "Bucket Sort")

 #### Radix Sort
-* *Radix Sort* is a sorting algorithm that like bucket sort, distributes elements of an array into a number of buckets.
+* *Radix Sort* is a sorting algorithm that like bucket sort, distributes elements of an array into several buckets.
 However, radix sort differs from bucket sort by 're-bucketing' the array after the initial pass as opposed to sorting each bucket and merging
 * Time Complexity:
   * Best Case: `Ω(nk)`